gabbo89/EEA2024-2025/docs/3a1_WGS_cleaning_and_alignment.md

 The ouput of the aligment process is a `bam file` containing mapping results that can be read using `samtools`.
 `Samtools` is a suite of commands that can be used for manipulating sam/bam files.

-Also a .txt file is stored with the report of mapping efficiency that can be read with a normal textual reader command:
+Also a .txt file is written together with the report of mapping efficiency that can be read with a normal textual reader command:
 For example:
 ```bash
 less -S ...
 ```

 {: .note-title }
->The most important values are:
+>The most important values in the file are:
 >
 >> Sequences analyzed in total
 >